MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/java-standalone-troubleshoot.md

 Otherwise, these cipher suites should already be part of modern Java 8+ distributions.
 We recommend that you check where you installed your Java distribution from, and investigate why the security providers in that Java distribution's *java.security* configuration file differ from standard Java distributions.

-## Slow start-up time with Application Insights
+## Slow startup time in Application Insights and Java 8

-### Java 8

-There is a known issue with Java 8 related to jar file signature verification of Java agents that can increase the start-up time with Application Insights.
+There's a known issue in Java 8 that's related to the jar file signature verification of Java agents.
+This issue can increase the startup time in Application Insights.
+To fix this issue, you can apply one of the following options:

-You can try to:
-* [Runtime attach the Application Insights Java agent](/azure/azure-monitor/app/java-spring-boot#enabling-programmatically) if your application is based on Spring Boot
+- If your application is based on Spring Boot, [runtime attach the Application Insights Java agent](/azure/azure-monitor/app/java-spring-boot#enabling-programmatically).
-* Or, use a Java version greater than or equal to 11

-### Experimental feature

-You can try [this experimental feature](https://github.com/microsoft/ApplicationInsights-Java/wiki/Start-up-time-improvement-with-a-limited-number-of-CPU-cores-(experimental)) and give feedback about it.
+- Use Java version 11 or a later version.

+Alternatively, you can try the following experimental feature: [Startup time improvement for a limited number of CPU cores](https://github.com/microsoft/ApplicationInsights-Java/wiki/Start-up-time-improvement-with-a-limited-number-of-CPU-cores-(experimental)).
+If you experience any issues while using this feature, send us feedback.

 [!INCLUDE [Third-party disclaimer](../../../includes/third-party-disclaimer.md)]